 - Ask teachers to share their projects or field trips for the year to spread the excitement

-- Ask teachers to lead Ed Talk workshops
+- Ask teachers to lead Ed Talk workshops and let people choose what they want to learn more about

 - Take your staff on a community walk through your neighborhood